secbyteX03/Git-Commands-Cheat-Sheet/README.md

 ---
 ## 1. Setup & Configuration
-Before diving in, configure your identity and editor preferences.
+Before diving in, configure your identity and editor preferences.<br>
 These commands Sets global user.name and user.email, plus useful defaults.

 ```bash